 Site selection is the process of combining financial, demographic, and geospatial research and analysis to choose the optimal location for your business.

 Why is it important?
-Historical data from the US Small Business Administration indicates that about 70% of new businesses survive beyond two years, 50% beyond five years, 30% beyond ten years, and 25% beyond fifteen years.
+According to recent data from the U.S. Small Business Administration (SBA), about 66% of businesses survive at least two years, while 50% make it to five years.
+However, survival drops to 33% after ten years and just 25% at the fifteen-year mark.
 With those odds, selecting the right retail location might be the deciding factor between launching a successful enterprise or becoming a cautionary tale.

 However, research alone can quickly become abstract.
 And the massive volumes of spreadsheet data you’ll need for sound decision-making can be very overwhelming.